 Reduced to its purest form, human navigation (as opposed to more advanced forms used by migratory cetaceans, birds, and fish) is simply a matter of being able to look at something from a distance and say what it is.
 In a state of nature we can travel knowingly only as far as we can see.

 I am now almost old enough to be a curmudgeon myself, and what I wonder about modern satellite navigation is this: will it ultimately impair our ability to just eyeball our way around a body of water?
 Will it cut us off from the root of navigation?

-What satellites do is turn navigation into a video game.
+What satellites do is reduce it all to a video game.
 You are a throbbing dot on a glowing screen, and the object of the game is to maneuver your dot through the various hazards on the screen using the controls on your boat.
-All you have to see to do this (unless you're trying to do something very precise, like bring the boat to a dock or a mooring) is the screen itself.
-Everything else you see around you--the buoys, the landmarks, the textures and contours of the shore--precisely because you are not trying to extract any information from it, is little more than scenery.
+All you have to see to do this (unless you’re trying to do something very precise, like bring the boat to a dock or a mooring) is the screen itself.
+Everything else you see around you—the buoys, the landmarks, the textures and contours of the shore—precisely because you are not trying to extract any information from it, is little more than scenery.

 One of the things I realized that day is that uncertainty is a powerful stimulant.
 It heightens the senses and sharpens the intellect (and an appetite for argument) in a wonderful way.
 I really learned Buzzard’s Bay that afternoon in a way I never would have had we merely been monitoring our progress on a plotter screen.